 Isolated Margin is when the margin of a certain position (group of positions) is not used to satisfy the margin requirements of another position (group of positions).
 Margins are separate and margin requirements are maintained separately.

 So the excess margin created by profitable positions or the available balance elsewhere will not be automatically backing the losing positions.

 Isolated margin helps to localize and limit the losses.
 The profits of the successful positions and balances will not be affected in the event of liquidation of another position with isolated margin.

 How Cross Margin and Isolated Margin works in CEX.IO Broker

 CEX.IO Broker offers both cross margin and isolated margin to traders.
 Unlike in many other margin trading platforms, where a trader needs to choose between cross margin or isolated margin for a position, CEX.IO Broker allows a trader to have both.

 You can create multiple trading accounts in CEX.IO Broker.
 Within one trading account, it is always cross margin.
 Between the trading accounts, it is always an isolated margin.

-In practice, it means the trades within one trading account share the responsibility of maintaining the Margin Level above 25% (the liquidation level).
-If between all profitable and money-losing positions on one trading account, the Margin Level is above 25%, all positions avoid liquidation, even if some of them are not performing well at the moment.
+In practice, it means the trades within one trading account share the responsibility of maintaining the Margin Level above the liquidation level.
+If between all profitable and money-losing positions on one trading account, the Margin Level is above the liquidation level (notice that different leverage sizes have different liquidation levels), all positions avoid liquidation, even if some of them are not performing well at the moment.